Seventh New Hampshire Infantry

 The Seventh New Hampshire was the sister regiment of the Seventh Connecticut, and the two units were sometimes jointly referred to as the "Seventy-seventh New England".
 Like their Connecticut counterparts, the Granite Staters had served exclusively along the lower Atlantic coast during their enlistment.
-After duty in the Dry Tortugas, St. Augustine and Fernandina, they moved to South Carolina and were engaged at Morris Island, Battery Wagner, and Fort Sumter.
+After duty in the Dry Tortugas, St. Augustine, and Fernandina, they moved to South Carolina and were engaged at Morris Island, Battery Wagner, and Fort Sumter.

 At Battery Wagner, the 7th was part of the infantry brigade that went to the support of the brigade that included the 54th Massachusetts.
 The 7th was 505 men strong at the time and lost 77 killed or mortally wounded, 11 of whom were officers.

-In December 1863 the regiment, like the Seventh Connecticut, was rearmed with Spencer carbines.
+In December 1863, the regiment, like the Seventh Connecticut, was rearmed with Spencer carbines.
 At about the same time it also received a large number of substitutes and draftees, men of which the New Hampshire veterans had an unwaveringly low opinion.
 Unfortunately, upon the regiment's arrival in Florida, several of its companies were forced to exchange their Spencers for the Springfield rifled-muskets of the Fortieth Massachusetts.
-The weapons they received were in very poor condition, many without bayonets and some not even in firing condition.
-This influx of new, untrained substitutes, coupled with the weapons problem, undoubtedly affected the Seventh New Hampshire at Olustee.
+The weapons they received were in very poor condition, many without bayonets and some were not even in firing condition.
+This influx of new, untrained substitutes, coupled with the weapons problem, undoubtedly affected the performance of the Seventh New Hampshire at Olustee.

-In the Florida Campaign the regiment would not perform to its previous high standard.
+In the Florida Campaign, the regiment would not perform to its previous high standard.
 The Seventh collapsed in confusion early in the fighting, an event which contributed greatly to the Federal defeat.
 Two hundred and eight men of the regiment became casualties in the battle, including 120 missing.
 The Seventh later fought near Richmond and Petersburg, and in the Fort Fisher assault.
 It lost 668 men killed and wounded during the war.

 Colonel Abbott's Official Report of the Battle